 • Media portrayals of organized crime.

-Organized Crime includes case studies and offers an accessible, interdisciplinary approach to the subject of organised crime.
+Organized Crime includes case studies and offers an accessible, interdisciplinary approach to the subject of organized crime.
 It is essential reading for students engaged with organized crime across criminology, sociology, anthropology and psychology.

 1.What Is Organized Crime?
 2.The Italian Mafias 3.Other Criminal Organizations 4.Organization 5.The Players 6.Codes 7.The Made Man 8.The Women 9.Resources 10.The Business Agenda 11.Strategic Violence 12.Symbols and Myths 13.Secret Communication 14.Popular Culture 15.Cyberspace 16.Theories 17.Tribalism and Adaptability 18.Epilogue